DiponGhosh/diponghosh.github.io/README.md

-This is the source code to my academic website: https://jonbarron.info/.
+This is the source code to my academic website: https://diponghosh.github.io/.
+This is an adoption of Jon Barron's amazing website (https://jonbarron.info/).
 Feel free to clone this code for your own personal use.